Sun Ce's conquests in Jiangdong: Campaign against Wang Lang

 In 196, Sun Ce's subordinates advised him to attack Yan Baihu, but Sun Ce said, "Yan Baihu and his bandits do not have great aspirations.
 I'll capture them later eventually."
 Sun Ce then led his troops on a detour, bypassing Yan Baihu's position at the south of Wu Commandery, and proceeded to attack Wang Lang, the Administrator of Kuaiji Commandery along the southern shore of Hangzhou Bay.
 Yu Fan, an officer under Wang Lang, advised his lord to avoid Sun Ce since they were weaker in terms of military strength.
 As Sun Ce advanced towards Kuaiji Commandery, Wang Lang moved to defend his territory on the line of the Qiantang estuary at the head of Hangzhou Bay.
 During his march through Wu Commandery, Sun Ce used the opportunity to rally support from his connections in the region.
 Sun Ce's uncle, Sun Jing, responded and joined him at Qiantang.

 Wang Lang's army was stationed at Guling, where Sun Ce attempted several times to force his way through but failed.
 Sun Ce then heeded Sun Jing's suggestion and arranged for his uncle to lead a detachment south to a river crossing at Zhadu County (southwest of present-day Xiaoshan District, Zhejiang).
 From there, Sun Jing headed back to attack Wang Lang's forces at Gaoqian County (northwest of present-day Shaoxing, Zhejiang).
 That night, Sun Ce then ordered his remaining troops to light the usual number of campfires even though they had less troops, so as to create an illusion that his army's strength was still the same.
 While Wang Lang was taken by surprise, Sun Ce's forces quickly established a position across the river.

 Initially, Wang Lang attempted to organise a retreat and regroup his troops, so he sent Zhou Xin to hold the line against Sun Ce's attack.
 Sun Ce defeated and killed Zhou Xin, forcing Wang Lang to abandon his territories and escape south to Dongye by sailing along the coast.
 Wang Lang later surrendered to Sun Ce and spent two years in the region before returning to the Han central government in Xuchang.

 Sun Ce appointed himself as the Administrator of Kuaiji Commandery and recruited Yu Fan to serve under him.
-By 197, Sun Ce had already established a strong foothold in the Jiangdong region, so he broke ties with his former ally Yuan Shu, and planned to expand his territorial boundaries.
+By 197, Sun Ce had already established a strong foothold in the Jiangdong region and broke off relations with Yuan Shu.
 In 198, the Han central government promoted Sun Ce to General Who Attacks Rebels (討逆將軍) and enfeoffed him as the Marquis of Wu (吳侯).
 In addition, Sun Ce's younger brother Sun Kuang married Cao Cao's niece, while Cao Cao's son Cao Zhang married the daughter of Sun Ben (Sun Ce's cousin).